In-Context Pure Exploration in Continuous Decision Spaces: Introduction

 \section{Introduction}

-Several learning problems are \emph{interactive} or \emph{sequential}, and revolve around the problem of identifying some underlying \emph{hypothesis}.
-Consider a scientist investigating a phenomenon: sequentially, the scientist selects an intervention (or an ``action''), observes noisy evidence whose distribution depends on that intervention, and decides whether to stop once the accumulated evidence supports a reliable conclusion. \citet{chernoff_sequential_1959} studied this controlled-sensing perspective early on, asking how to choose interventions as to guarantee small decision error while using as few observations as possible.
-In these settings, where the observed data depends on the chosen intervention, the learner must adaptively select queries that discriminate between hypotheses under scarce and noisy data.
+Several learning problems are inherently interactive: the learner sequentially performs interventions or stages queries, observes noisy evidence whose distribution depends on that intervention, and stops once the accumulated evidence supports a reliable conclusion.
+This type of interactive sequential decision-making problem goes back to \citet{chernoff_sequential_1959} and has been formalized through active sequential hypothesis testing \citep{naghshvar2013Active} and pure exploration with fixed confidence \citep{audibert2010best,degenne_non-asymptotic_2019}, where the learner minimizes the number of queries subject to returning an $\epsilon$-accurate recommendation with probability at least $1-\delta$.

-Over the last decades, this objective has been formalized under closely related lenses, including active sequential hypothesis testing (ASHT) \citep{naghshvar2013Active} (also known as Pure Exploration \citep{audibert2010best,degenne_non-asymptotic_2019}) and Bayesian experimental design \cite{rainforth2024modern}.
-While both study adaptive intervention choice, they typically optimize different criteria: Bayesian design often selects a fixed budget of interventions to maximize an expected utility (commonly information gain).
-In contrast, an important regime for ASHT is the \emph{fixed-confidence} one, where the learner sequentially selects experiments and stops only once it can return a decision/estimate with error probability at most $\delta$.
-This regime is well understood in canonical settings such as best-arm identification in stochastic multi-armed bandit models \citep{garivier2016optimal} and best-policy identification in Markov Decision Processes (MDPs) \citep{puterman2014markov}.
+This regime is well understood in canonical settings with finite decision spaces, including best-arm identification in stochastic multi-armed bandit models \citep{garivier2016optimal} and best-policy identification in Markov Decision Processes (MDPs) \citep{puterman2014markov}.
 In these settings the learner chooses queries (e.g., arms) and outputs an object of interest, often a best action/policy, and the theoretical guarantees have been studied in a range of settings \citep{degenne_non-asymptotic_2019,poiani_best-arm_2025,al2021navigating,pmlr-v258-russo25a}.